argo49/blog/posts/one-cup-v60.md

 ## Instructions

+### Setup
 * Pre-heat the v60 and filter with hot/boiling water
     * If you place the v60 on a flat surface (bottom of sink) you can use less boiling water since it will slow the exit of the water
 * Make a small divet in the center of the grounds

+### The Pour
 * 0m00s: Pour 72g of water to bloom
 * 0m10s - 0m15s: Gently Swirl
 * 0m00s - 0m45s: Bloom